kevL/0xC_kL/README.md

 crashes.
 Mods for OpenXcom may also cause bugs and crashes.
 Pretty much anything may cause bugs and crashes.

-0xC_kL DISCLAIMS ALL RESPONSIBILITY for what you do with the information and material available in this repository.
+0xC_kL DISCLAIMS ANY AND ALL RESPONSIBILITY for what you do with a computer along the information and material available in this repository.

 Copy the original XCOM subfolders
 GEODATA